 In honor of John Mogen by Alex and Emily Mogen

 In honor of Donna Valentine by John Wilkinson

 The Greater Akron Musical Association honors the memory of these individuals who passed away during the last year.
 The outstanding participation, service and support they provided have enhanced the life of our organization, and we are grateful to them for their contributions.

-To make a memorial or tribute gift, contact the Symphony office at 330-535-8131 or donate online.
+To make a memorial or tribute gift, contact Director of Development Jennifer Anzalone at 330.535.8131 or donate online.

 Planned Giving presents opportunities to build financial strength of the orchestra while enhancing one’s own financial position.
 We offer several different giving options to make the contributing work for you.

 Planned giving presents opportunities to build financial strength of the orchestra while enhancing one’s own financial position.
 We offer several different giving options to make the contributing work for you.
 Many of these options provide you or your estate with significant tax benefits and help meet other financial planning needs, while providing a very generous ultimate gift to the Akron Symphony.